andrestoga/IntroRoboticsFinalProject/README.md

 ### Guoxiang Zhang

-#### Q3:Write a planner
+#### Q3: Write a planner

-Dijkstra isused to find the shortest path in the graph.
+Dijkstra is used to find the shortest path in the graph.

 First, my code reads the adjacency matrix along with coordinates of the vertices from text file generated from Q2